miyako/4d-plugin-pdf-document-attributes/README.md

 This plugin shared the same command name and constants as [pdf-kit](https://github.com/miyako/4d-plugin-pdf-kit), but the signature and data types are incompatible; therefore you can not use both together.
 First, comment out the old code, replace the plugin, then uncomment the code to complete the transition.

+### Build Instructions

+To avoid PDFKit framework crash on macOS High Sierra (10.13), it is necessary to compile on 10.13.
+The deployment target can be lower.

 ---

 ## Syntax